aousterh/data_model/data-samples/parquet/README.md

-to view parquet file visually: upload parquet file at http://parquet-viewer-online.com/result
+to view parquet file: upload at http://parquet-viewer-online.com/result